Alvin Tong Shim

 Throughout his life, Alvin believed in and supported the education and empowerment of Hawaiians, particularly the mission of Kamehameha Schools.
 In 1975, he co-founded Alu Like, Inc., and in 1978, he planted the seed to establish the Office of Hawaiian Affairs.

-In 1986, Alvin lobbied to have the "Aloha Spirit" concept written into state law so that all citizens would conduct themselves in accordance with this law.
+In 1986, Alvin lobbied to have the “Aloha Spirit” concept written into state law so that all citizens would conduct themselves in accordance with this law.
 Alvin understood the social fabric of Hawaii and believed in the inherent good nature of every human being and actively desired to seek the betterment of the human condition.
-He not only made a difference in shaping and improving the quality of life for all people, he touched their spirits, their hearts, and their souls.
+He not only made a difference in shaping and improving the quality of life for all people, but he also touched their spirits, their hearts, and their souls.
 He inspired everyone to think deeper, love stronger, and live every moment.

 We miss the opportunities to call Alvin and talk story or talk shop, or just hang loose.
-And though we mourn the loss of such a loving, giving, profound person, to truly honor and celebrate his life, we must honor and celebrate our own lives and the lives of every human being in Hawaii, the nation, and the world with respect, compassion and kindness, trust, patience, integrity, and love--in a single word, "aloha."
+And though we mourn the loss of such a loving, giving, profound person, to truly honor and celebrate his life, we must honor and celebrate our own lives and the lives of every human being in Hawaii, the nation, and the world with respect, compassion, and kindness, trust, patience, integrity, and love–in a single word, “aloha.”

 e ho`olaule`a me ia mea he aloha, ka mea e kanaka ai kakou (Live Aloha and celebrate that which is a part of all of us.)